 The exact mechanism for the apparent resistance to potassium-induced weakness with age remains to be determined.
 Our data suggest that force and excitability can be differentially regulated in old muscle and more specifically that reduced excitability may not translate into the expected reduction in force.
 Reviewing the literature on PP, previous studies have also provided evidence that force and excitability can be dissociated 39–43.
 In isolated human myofibres from a patient with Hyper PP, reduction of pH restored force but not resting membrane potential during potassium-induced weakness 39.
 In the Hypo PP mouse models, acetazolamide was effective at preventing CMAP decrement, but did not prevent loss of muscle force during induced attacks 40,41.
 In humans with Hypo PP, action potential initiation and propagation failed after muscle twitch tension during an induced attack of paralysis 43 and in another study the patient had regained sufficient muscle strength to flex their arm against gravity before direct electrical stimulation could elicit a muscle twitch 42.
 How force is maintained despite a depolarised resting membrane potential as observed in the Hyper PP muscle fibres, and why the maintenance of CMAP does not translate into maintenance of force in mice or humans with Hypo PP, remains unclear, but may shed light on how healthy and PP old muscle can maintain tetanic force despite depolarisation.

-44
+In contrast to the resistance to potassium-induced weakness, decline in baseline soleus tetanic force with age only reached significance in Draggen muscle (p=0.03 Vs p=0.14 for WT).
+There was no significant difference in the rate of decline between WT and Draggen muscle (p=0.8) but there was a significant difference in intercept (p=0.006), suggesting Draggen soleus tetanic force is lower to start with (Fig 2e).
+To our knowledge, a study comparing interictal myometry of PP patients to population averages has not been performed.
+Therefore, it is not known if the same is true for PP patients.
+Our data suggests such a study is warranted as although interictal muscle strength may be normal for the patient, it may still be reduced compared to population averages.
+Considering the life course approach to sarcopenia 44, a position on the low end of normal skeletal muscle function could render patients more vulnerable to subsequent age-related decline.

 Fixed weakness in Draggen muscle was associated with reduced caffeine contracture force (Fig. 5a), decreased Energy charge (Fig 7d) and structural core pathology (Fig 6, Fig.8).
 Pathogenic mutations in at least 8 genes have been associated with core myopathies in humans and occur most frequently due to mutations in RYR1, TTN and MYH7 28.
 Core-like regions have also been reported in mouse models with impaired ATP production secondary to RyR1 mutation 35.
 Thus, acquired RyR1 dysfunction seems the most likely cause for the reduced caffeine contracture force, decreased energy charge and the structural core pathology observed in aged Draggen muscle (Fig 8).

 Acquired RyR1 dysfunction resulting in Ca2+ leak and consequent SR Ca2+ store depletion has been reported in normal aged mouse and human muscle 32,33,36,45.
 In these studies, SR calcium concentration and release rather than caffeine contracture were measured.
 This difference in technique may explain why we failed to see any significant deficit in WT muscle caffeine contracture.
-However, given these observations in normal ageing, it seems likely that fixed progressive weakness in Draggen mice represents a form of accelerated ageing rather than a process distinct to Draggen muscle.
+However, given these observations in normal ageing, it seems likely that fixed progressive weakness in Draggen mice represents a form of accelerated ageing rather than a process specific to Draggen muscle.